Leshy: Relationship with humans

-According to folk etiquette, when going to the forest, one should pray and ask permission to enter it from Leshy as the “master of the forest.”
+According to folk etiquette, when going to the forest, one should pray and ask permission to enter it from Leshy as the "master of the forest".
 It was also necessary to ask for Leshy's consent to pursue any activity in the forest.
-One should not, when going to the forest, say that they are going for a short time - it is not for them to decide, but for the forest.
-It is very dangerous to get a curse from a relative before going to the forest, as Leshy believes that “cursed people” are promised to him.
-Leshy does not like it when those in the forest curse, make noise, sing, and whistle - it is his prerogative, he may take offense and respond with his own destructive whistle.
-Do not respond to an unfamiliar voice - it may be Leshy.
+One should not, when going to the forest, say that they are going for a short time: it is not for them to decide, but for the forest.
+It is very dangerous to get a curse from a relative before going to the forest, as Leshy believes that "cursed people" are promised to him.
+Leshy does not like when those in the forest curse, make noise, sing, and whistle, as the forest is his prerogative and he may take offense and respond with his own destructive whistle.
+Do not respond to an unfamiliar voice: it may be Leshy.

-Protecting the forest, Leshy can scatter axes and make trees invulnerable to woodcutters, and divert the shots of hunters.
+Protecting the forest, Leshy can scatter axes, make trees invulnerable to woodcutters, and divert the shots of hunters.
 A person who stays overnight in a forest hut without being asked might become a target for Leshy to frighten with mysterious noises, maybe even violence.
-Making a fire or camping on a trail is ill-advised, especially at the crossroads, since a whole wedding or funeral procession of smaller leshy could run over anyone lingering there.
+Making a fire or camping on a trail is ill-advised, especially at the crossroads, since a whole wedding or funeral procession of smaller spirits could run over anyone lingering there.

 Leshy likes to warm himself by a human fire, but if he is angry he will extinguish it.
 If a person misbehaves in the forest, Leshy could frighten them with visions, make them sick, or even tickle them to death.
 If a person fell ill in the forest, Leshy was petitioned to help them recover.
 Sometimes Leshy could harm a person without any apparent reason.